dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ### Front Matter Variables

 The Pipedream workflow passes any YAML Front Matter directly to DEV.
 DEV then interprets this front matter according to the rules enumerated in [their editor guide](https://dev.to/p/editor_guide).
-For example, you can use front matter to set your article description, cover image, and more.
+For example, you can use front matter to set your article tags, cover image, and more.

 ### Titles